 (c) Customer Protection - In an IOU TDSP territory, the PUCT Customer protection rules apply.
 However, in a MOU/EC territory, the specific MOU/EC utility service rules apply, which in many cases are different from the PUCT Customer protection rules such as the due date of the bill.

 Table 1.
-MOU/EC General Information
+MOU/EC General Information and Retail Processing Specifications